lotok14/LTKConfiguration/README.md

 | Stopwatch duration | how many seconds the stopwatch lasts for                              | 6             |
 | Always respawn     | When set to true, the stopwatch will respawn after the round          | false         |

-# How to make your own pointBlock
+# Other
+ ## Changing the assets
+  It's described on the wiki [here](https://github.com/lotok14/LTKConfiguration/wiki/Custom-assets)
+ ## Adding custom points
-It's described on the [wiki](https://github.com/lotok14/LTKConfiguration/wiki/Creating-a-custom-pointBlock)
+  It's described on the wiki [here](https://github.com/lotok14/LTKConfiguration/wiki/Creating-a-custom-pointBlock)

 # Credits
 - [Clever Endeavour Games](https://www.cleverendeavourgames.com/)